-Position the inboard rotating element on the shaft with the chamfered side facing the shaft shoulder and slide it onto the shaft until fully seated.
+Position the inboard rotating element on the shaft with the chamfered side facing the spacer washer, and slide it on until fully seated.

-Subassemble the inboard stationary seat, packing ring and stationary washer.
+Subassemble the inboard stationary seat, packing ring and spring washer.
 Press this subassembly into the lubricated seal liner.
 A push tube cut from a length of plastic pipe would aid this installation.
 The O.D. of the pipe should be approximately the same diameter as the O.D. of the seal spring.